Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/ValuableData/3_Signal_Strength/README.md

 ## Code Example

-You can __download__ an example code for this activity in this web site: `https://alpha.brilliantlabs.ca/documents/cybersec/Cyber-Security-Activity-8.hex`
+You can download the code for this activity from `https://brilliantlabs.ca/documents/cybersec/RSSI.hex` the file will be in Recent Download History, just drag and drop it into a new project.

-Or use this code example to get the __RSSI__ power.
+Or use this code as example to get the __RSSI__ power.

-Allways be sure that you are connected in the right Cyberville network, before you try a new code.
+Allways be sure that you are connected in the right __Cyberville__ network, before you try a new code.

 ```blocks
 input.onButtonPressed(Button.A, function () {